 The Natural State Brass Band performs a wide range of repertoire, including popular, jazz, and patriotic music in addition to selections from the British brass band genre.
 The band’s mission is "to provide an enjoyable musical experience for our audience,to promote the brass band idiom, and to enhance the musicianship of our members through the performance of quality literature."

 The Natural State Brass Band is a member of the North American Brass Band Association (NABBA) and competed in its first NABBA competition in 2004.
-As of 2019, The NSBB has competed in 12 NABBA championships, winning the Challenge (Second) Section in 2009 and 2012.
+Since that time the band has competed many times, winning the challenge (second) section in 2009 and 2012.

 The band completed a concert tour of northern England in the summer of 2010 with guest soloist Douglas Yeo.
 NSBB played an exhibition performance at the English Nationals and joint concerts with Freckleton, Vernon Building Society Poynton, Thoresby and Wingates bands.
 NSBB also played the last rehearsal before the world famous Black Dyke band room was converted to a museum, closing with “The Stars and Stripes Forever.”